-We want SONI to demonstrate that is taking responsibility for this change, where it can, in a way which has the customer and consumer interest at heart.
+We recognise that there will be events which are outside of SONI's direct control, and that change which it can influence can sometimes take time to implement.
+However, where possible, we want SONI to demonstrate that is taking responsibility for this change, in a way which has the customer and consumer interest at heart.
 Ideally, the two sets of interest should align across the electricity system.